FDiot/code_tympan3/doc/installing.rst

 two and MathJax_ is used to nicely display equations.

- Doxygen_ and Sphinx_ need to be installed either from your package manager or the official Windows installer.
+ Doxygen_ and Sphinx_ need to be installed either from your package manager or from the official Windows installer.
 As there are no specific difficulties, please refer to their official documentations.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html